 , or individual s can suggest changes, or amendments, to a .
 MLAs then debate the proposed amendments in the and vote on whether the Bill should be changed.

 A political scientist and leading authority on consociationalism – power-sharing models of democracy for segmented societies

 The room, in, where the meets to conduct its business in session

-The body corporate of the, it ensures that the has the property, staff and services required to carry out its work.
-The chairs it and another five MLAs are members.
+The body corporate of the, which ensures that the has the property, staff and services required to carry out its work.
+The chairs it and another five MLAs (from the main parties) are members.

 A proposed new, as it passes through the stages of consideration by the .
 If the Assembly passes the Bill and it receives , it becomes an of the .
 Bills can be either Public or Private.
 Public Bills deal with matters of general public interest.
 Private Bills deal with matters that relate to individuals or companies.
-Most Bills are public and Ministers introduce them.
-These are Executive Bills.
-Individual MLAs can also introduce Public Bills.
-These are Private Members’ Bills.
+Almost all Bills are public and most are introduced by Ministers and are known as Executive Bills.
+Individual MLAs can also introduce Public Bills, known as Private Members’ Bills.
 A member can introduce a Public Bill on behalf of a Committee.
 These are Committee Bills.

 A forum for exchanging information and discussing and developing policies for co-operation in matters of mutual interest, including drugs, the environment and transport.
 The Council was established under the

 British–Irish Intergovernmental Conference